Using Greasy metascheduler in Puhti

 In many cases, a computational analysis job contains a number of similar independent sub-tasks.
 A user may have several datasets that are analyzed in the same way, or the same simulation code is executed with a number of different parameters.
 These kind of tasks are often called as farming or embarrassingly parallel jobs as the work can in principle be distributed to as many processors as there are subtasks to run.

-In Puhti GREASY can be used as an alternative for array jobs.
-GREASY is the recommended option in cases where individual tasks are very short.
-Further, GREASY allows you to define dependencies between tasks, whics is not possible in array jobs.
+In Puhti GREASY can be used as an alternative for array jobs for running embarrasingly parallel tasks.
+Greasy is especiallally useful in cases where you need to define dependencies between the tasks to be executed.

 GREASY was originally developed at BSC.
 At CSC we use the GREASY version that includes the extensions developed at CSCS.
 For detailed documentation please check: